|Nutritional Guidelines (per serving)|

 Sure, you've had French fries, sweet potato fries and plantain fries, but have you ever tried cassava (yuca) fries?

 Have them one time, and you'll be hooked.
-Yucca fries are easy to make, and you can bread them before frying, but they're just as tasty fried au naturel.
-We prefer them as is.
+Yucca fries are easy to make.
+You can bread them before frying, but they're just as tasty fried au naturel.

 Compare these fries with Caribbean yuca chips.